opencog/atomspace/opencog/persist/README.md

               server, and thus they can share Atoms over the network in this fashion.
 Note that it is almost certanily faster (?) to use `atomspace-cog` for sharing Atoms over the network.

+* tlb      -- Implements a table that issues a unique integer ID for an Atom.
+Useful, if you think your code needs to substitute integer ID's for Atoms.
+Note that doing this consumes both RAM, to store the table, and CPU, to perform lookup.
+So it is probably not a good idea, in general.

 Semantics